Free Case Evaluation

 Consulting with our Seattle attorneys who are familiar with class action lawsuits can help you understand your options and make an informed decision.

-Do you have a Seattle class action litigation attorney near me?
+Do you have a Seattle class action lawyer near me?

 Smith McBroom is located at 16400 Southcenter Parkway, Suite #210, Seattle, Washington, 98188.
 We’re right off I-5 and I-405 near Southcenter Mall.
 There is a bus stop near our office, and we offer free on-site parking.